 Gluten-free diets are the latest craze for those looking to lose weight, but what’s the truth?
-Is gluten responsible for my love handles?
-The answer is no, but let’s clear the air of any confusion.
+Is gluten responsible for your love handles?
+The answer is no, but let’s dig deeper as to why with registered dietitian Mia DiGeronimo.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Gluten is a protein found in wheat, rye, barley and countless processed foods including pasta, breads, and cereals.
 Some people avoid gluten because they have celiac disease.